h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 4. Change the split value to .75 by adjusting the slider to 75% or entering .75 in the section that says *Train/Valid Split Ratio*
 5. Save the changes you made

-The ratio of .75 was selected for this particular dataset to not generalize the model given the total size of the set.
+The split ratio of .75 (75% for the training set and 25% fo the test set) was selected for this particular dataset to not generalize the model given the total size of the set.

 **The training set** contains 981 rows, each row representing a passenger, and 16 columns representing the attributes of each passenger.